 Norwegian’s casinos offer plenty of exciting games and rewards for cruisers that enjoy a flutter.
 Each one is beautifully decorated and packed with games to satisfy even the most discerning gambler.
 The line boasts over 2,800 slots and almost 200 table games across their fleet of ships, and they’ve won a number of awards including Best of Gaming Winner from Casino Player Magazine for twelve years in a row.
 Slots are reel, video or hybrids and take everything from 1¢ to $100 allowing you to join in whatever your entertainment budget.
 If you have a tendency to get a little engrossed you’ll be pleased to know there’s no need to take a break as you can also play video poker while sitting at the casino bar.
 The Vegas-style table games take from $5 to $5,000 and all the usual choices are there.

 For the more seasoned gambler, there’s a weekly blackjack, poker and slot tournament and if you’re a little rusty or short of experience, you can take a free gaming lesson in advance.

-Carnival has a casino on every ship too, and offers a decent selection of games set in razzle dazzle style décor.
+Carnival has a casino on every ship, too, and offers a decent selection of games set in razzle-dazzle style décor.
 The usual favourites – craps, roulette, Three Card Poker and Caribbean stud poker – are available, with a minimum bet of $5 – along with hundreds of favourite slots.
 There’s also a chance to win ‘the Megacash jackpot’.
-This is the biggest progressive jackpot available at sea, and is linked to more than fifty cruise ships across the world.
-Carnival boast that one of their guests scooped up a staggering $1,065,428.00 once – so it’s perhaps worth a flutter.
+This is the biggest progressive jackpot available at sea and is linked to more than fifty cruise ships across the world.
+Carnival boasts that one of their guests scooped up a staggering $1,065,428.00 once – so it’s perhaps worth a flutter.

 Holland America Line